Henry Jones Ford

-Henry Jones Ford (25 August 1851 – 29 August 1925) was a political scientist, journalist, university professor, and government official.
+Henry Jones Ford (August 25, 1851 – August 29, 1925) was an American political scientist, journalist, university professor, and government official.
 He served as president of the American Political Science Association.
 He was appointed by Woodrow Wilson as the Banking and Insurance Commissioner of New Jersey in 1912.

 Biography

-He was born on 25 August 1851 in Baltimore, Maryland.
+He was born on August 25, 1851, in Baltimore, Maryland.
 He graduated from Baltimore City College at the age of seventeen.

 Ford worked as a managing editor and editorial writer from 1872 to 1905, at six different newspapers in three cities Baltimore, New York City, and Pittsburgh.